Locate Low Income Housing With No Waiting List Near Me

 Affordable Housing Suffers from a National Problem

 Restrictive zoning plans are often a powerful tool in the fight against new construction and often against densification, helping to suppress Low income housing supply even as demand increases.
-Whether by limiting the height of new construction or deciding that large apartment buildings require a minimum number of parking spaces, these restrictions make construction difficult and expensive.

 California cities like Los Angeles and San Francisco are known to impede new construction through these methods, which has contributed to the state’s severe housing shortage.